Just like any other device your iPhone can also run into problems. You will find below the steps to fix the problem of No Sound on iPhone.

 8. Adjust Ringer & Alerts Sound

 Try adjusting the Ringer & Alerts volume on your iPhone by going to Settings > Sounds > and moving the Slider to the right and left to increase and decrease volume.

 Now, if you can hear sound on your iPhone, it points to the possibility of physical sound buttons on your iPhone being faulty.

 9. Reset All Settings

-Go to Settings > General > Reset > tap on Reset all Settings option.
+Go to Settings > General > Transfer or Reset iPhone > Reset > on the pop-up, select Reset All Settings option.